 Depending upon the triggering event that caused post-traumatic stress disorder, the victim is entitled to seek damages through a personal injury lawsuit or workers’ compensation claim.

 In post-traumatic stress disorder claims, the severity of the physical injury should not be taken as a criterion to assess the intensity of the trauma.
 The emotional response of the victim to the accident is what PTSD is all about.

 When an accident is serious enough to induce PTSD in an individual, there are options to receive damages through the judiciary.
 The victim could claim for the losses incurred as a result of the impact of the accident on his life.
 PTSD is held as the basis for an emotional distress claim in personal injury litigation.

 For instance, if an individual suffers from PTSD after a road accident, the claim for PTSD is to be filed against the negligent individual who caused the accident.
-Compensation for PTSD is covered under general damages of personal injury law.
+The post-traumatic stress disorder compensation claims are covered under general damages of personal injury law.
 A Personal injury attorney could assist the plaintiff to sue the defendant party.